 1. Doing the Wrong Jobs

 It might seem like the most productive people on a sales team are always busy, so you might do whatever you can to always be working on something.
-While this certain makes you busier, it doesn’t mean that you’ve made a savvy choice.
+While this certainly makes you busier, it doesn’t mean that you’ve made a savvy choice.

 The trick is that the most productive people aren’t doing unnecessary tasks.
 They quickly decide which jobs are in their own wheelhouse and which ones should be tackled by somebody else.
 Then they pursue their assignments with total focus.